ueberdosis/hocuspocus/docs/guides/custom-extensions.md

 }
 ```

 Notice something?
 These look like the hooks we introduced in the previous chapters of the guide.
 And guess what: they work the same way as those hooks.
 So you should already know what they do and how you can use them.
-If you're still not sure, check out the HOOKS section of this documentation which explains them in more detail.
+If you're still not sure, check out the [hooks](/server/hooks) section of this documentation which explains them in more detail.

 Now you can add a constructor that accepts your extension's configuration and merges the default one.
 It's good practise at this point to create an interface for your configuration too.